Skip to main content

 The data currently in your Firestore database has been captured, and future updates to it will be captured continuously.

-2. Click Materialize Collections to continue.
+2. Click Materialize to continue.

 Materialize to Snowflake